Nadia Essex

-According to the report, Lime Pictures investigated her concerns and both presenters subsequently entered mediation, after which Essex’s contract was renewed.

-In 2018, the production company’s lawyers said Essex had given written assurances that she was not connected to anonymous Twitter (now X) accounts that had posted critical comments about Blackman; she later admitted to running the accounts, was suspended, and resigned soon after.

-Essex signed an undertaking agreeing to remove negative posts and not engage in harassment against Blackman, later saying she had made “errors of judgment” but was motivated by what she believed were safeguarding concerns.

-She subsequently attempted to bring an employment-tribunal case for sexual discrimination against Lime Pictures and Blackman, which was ruled out of time.

 Early life

 Nadia Christina Samantha Essex was born in Sutton, Greater London, England on 16 December 1981, as the only daughter to Douglas John Essex (born 1955), a carpet fitter, and his wife, Nadia J (née Hyde; born 1958), a housewife.
 She has two brothers, James Douglas Samual Essex (born 1979) and Arran David Essex (born 1986).
 She grew up in Epsom, a market town in Surrey, and attended Rosebery School for Girls.
 Her parents later divorced, and, in 2000, her father married Jane V Bulman (née Hallpike; born 1955).

 Career

 Essex first appeared on television as a dating expert on Celebs Go Dating when the programme launched in 2016, alongside Eden Blackman and later Paul Carrick Brunson.

 Outside of Celebs Go Dating, she has appeared on programmes including Loose Women.

 In 2019, Essex launched a mobile app called Kidfluence, which was described in the press as a platform aimed at helping parents manage their children’s involvement in social media and online brand promotion.
 In April 2024, she was appointed a director of Kidfluence Ltd, the company behind the app.

 She was also a director of New Image London Limited, incorporated in 2008 and dissolved in 2010, of IRL Agency Ltd, incorporated in 2015 and dissolved in 2019, and of Safely Ltd, incorporated in 2019 and dissolved in 2021.